-We’re committed to helping our Members live better lives through better health and this has never been more important than now as we navigate the current Coronavirus (COVID-19) environment.
+We’re committed to helping our Members live better lives through better health and this has never been more important than now as we navigate the current COVID-19 environment.
 We continue to look for ways we can support our Members through this difficult time with important Member information below.

 We acted quickly to make an Emergency Assistance Package available.
-While each event is different and every Member’s circumstances are considered individually, for Members directly affected by Coronavirus (COVID-19) the package includes one-month financial assistance on our health insurance products.
+While each event is different and every Member’s circumstances are considered individually, for Members directly affected by COVID-19 the package includes one-month financial assistance on our health insurance products.

-If you are diagnosed with Coronavirus (COVID-19) and require hospitalisation, at this stage it is likely you will be treated in the public system.
-However, private health insurance can cover Coronavirus (COVID-19) if you are admitted into hospital as a private patient, provided you have the appropriate level of cover.
+If you are diagnosed with COVID-19 and require hospitalisation, at this stage it is likely you will be treated in the public system.
+However, private health insurance can cover COVID-19 if you are admitted into hospital as a private patient, provided you have the appropriate level of cover.

 Should any other medical condition develop due to a complication, those services would need to be an inclusion on your chosen level of hospital cover.
 Click here to find out more about the full range of benefits associate with your level of cover.

-Extras Cover – Introducing two new ways to claim
+Extras Cover – Two new ways to claim

 Telehealth consultations have been expanded to include a much wider selection of providers.

 Telehealth is the use of current technologies to exchange health information and provide health care services.
 It will give Members the opportunity to attend appointments with certain healthcare professionals over the phone or via video call technology such as FaceTime or Skype.